Course Catalog

 5 units

-An overview of major personality theories from Freud to the modern day, and an introduction to contemporary personality research and assessment.
-Prerequisite(s): course 1.
+An overview of major personality theories from Freud to the modern day, and an introduction to contemporary research on personality development and assessment.
+Prerequisite(s): PSYC 1.

 PSYC 100